MasteryEducation/SecuritiesExamsMastery.ca/content/ifc/8/5/index.md

 ---
-title: "What is Portfolio Analysis?
-Understanding Correlation, MPT, and ESG Considerations"
+title: "What is Portfolio Analysis?"
-description: "Learn how portfolio analysis examines asset combinations to maximize returns, manage risk, and incorporate ESG preferences using modern portfolio theory, CAPM, and efficient frontier concepts."
+description: "Explore how portfolio analysis unites diversification, correlation, and asset allocation to align investment risk and return with client goals."
 linkTitle: "8.5 What is Portfolio Analysis?"
 date: 2025-02-07
 type: docs